|

 located inside the triggerguard.
 A separate fire mode selector is

-has single shots and full-auto modes.
+has settings for single shots and full-auto firing.

 The Ingram